Financial-Times/ft-origami/docs/principles.md

 ### 2. No special cases

 No single product or project will affect the way a component is built.
-No product is more or less important than any other, and we will identify use cases in a *minimum of three products* before building a component.
+No product is more or less important than any other, and we will require something to have real reuse potential and be genuinely generic in order to allow something to become a component.
+This avoids creating components with unintentional product bias or maintaining components that we don't need.
 We will seek to standardise and provide a best practice implementation of anything that has been implemented in more than two different projects, to avoid developers needing to continue to repeat work already done by other developers.

 ### 3. Ease of use